 If loan forgiveness programs exist, why not charge the highest prices the market will accept?
 After all, you could tell students that “the government will pick up the tab” and “student debt is good debt.”

 Many of my competitors charge close to $1,000 for student loan consulting.
 Maybe I could charge three times what I do today because the market would pay it, but to me, that feels like taking advantage of people.

 As long as SGU alums don’t have to write a check for $5,000 each month for 10 years after graduation, the angry blowback from high tuition never happens.
 Hence, the answer to every question is raise the price and get more money.

 The school does perform a legitimate service in educating doctors and veterinarians.
 SGU has helped thousands of students achieve their professional dreams.
 I shouldn’t discount that because it wouldn’t be fair.

 Even so, there’s no natural roadblock to raising tuition relentlessly.
-When you consider that St George’s University is owned by for-profit investors, their primary interest is to educate students, keep licensing pass rates high, and charge as much money as possible to do so while keeping the federal loan stream flowing.
+When you consider that St George’s University is owned by for-profit investors, their primary interest is to educate students, keep its licensing first-time pass rate high, and charge as much money as possible to do so while keeping the federal loan stream flowing.

 Here’s an example of how the cost listed by the school and the real debt-financed education differ.

 Let’s look at the St George’s med school program cost.
-If I add Terms 1-5 for the Grenada part of the program, and terms 1-5 of the clinical part of the program, total tuition cost at St George’s med school is $318,640 for the 2021-2022 academic year.
+If I add Terms 1-5 for the Grenada campus part of the program, and terms 1-5 of the clinical rotations part of the program, total tuition cost (including administrative fees) at St George’s med school is $318,640 for the 2021-2022 academic year.

 But that figure doesn’t include living expenses.
-Conservatively, let’s assume those are $20,000 a year for 4 years of med school.
-That would bring the total to $377,625.
+Conservatively, let’s assume those are $20,000 a year for four years of med school.
+That would bring the total to $398,640.

-On top of this, let’s include 4 years of origination fees.
+On top of this, let’s include four years of origination fees.
 If you didn’t know, those would probably average about 3% of this total.
-Let’s start rounding and say that brings the cost to about $389,000.
+Let’s start rounding and say that brings the cost to about $411,000.